OhtuHunt/HuntForGloryFrontend/README.md

 | REACT_APP_BASE_URL | The URL for backend to connect to |
 | REACT_APP_LOCAL | True if running local and connecting to localhost:3001 |

+In addition, the userpage has PUBLIC_KEY to use with push notifications.
+Private key is stored in heroku's config variables.

 ### Building

 Run `npm run build` to generate optimized production build.
 Make sure to do this in the root, since copying the icons is configured so.
 Run `npm run buildDev` to make optimized development build. `npm run buildLocal` for optimized local build.